 On a recent visit to Rwanda, I made a visit to a few grocery stores and found the milk section lacking, except in Nakumatt, which situates itself within the market as a high end grocery store chain.
 On the same trip, Uganda provided the same story.
 This is no surprise when you look at the statistics for milk consumption for East Africa.
 Kenya leads the pack with 120 liters per capita annually for milk consumption, which is 89 liters below the recommended amount from the World Health Organization (WHO).
 Uganda, Tanzania, and Rwanda record anemic annual per capita consumption numbers of 53 liters, 42 liters, and 38 liters, respectively.
 Ethiopia consumes a measly 20 liters per capita, which is 180 liters below the recommended 200 liters.

 The dairy industry is garnering the attention of private equity investors who see its growing demand in Africa in the face of insufficient capacity and its cash generative value in conjunction with beef.
-This week’s Fast-Moving Consumer Goods (FMCG) coverage will be a double article, with the first part about dairy in Africa and the second part about beef in Africa.
-(Check out last week’s FMCG coverage on chicken consumption in Africa.)

 The issue of dairy in Africa involves a plethora of factors that cannot be completely synthesized into one story line.
 For example, capacity is a mixed bag of facts.
 According to a recent survey by East Africa Dairy Development (EADD), there is a surplus of 52 million liters of milk in Rwanda, which experts forecast to increase over time.
 At the same time, this number doesn’t indicate how much of those 52 million liters of milk is of the processed form and how much is unprocessed.
 According to the Dairy Development Manager for the Dairy Development Authority (DDA), Dr. Robert Wangoola, Uganda produces between 1.5 billion and 1.8 billion liters of milk annually, but only 10 percent to 15 percent of the milk is processed.
 With consumption levels hovering around 11-15 liters per capita annually in Ghana and Nigeria, capacity has yet to even be tested, particularly for the processed milk, which is a major differentiating factor (as I have gotten sick a few times from unprocessed milk in a couple West African countries).